chmarti1/wstrike/README.md

 run as the `wstrike` user, and `wsadmin` runs as `root`.

 The `wstrike` user has a home directory at `/usr/local/wstrike`, where the system's configuration and log files can be found.
-Scripts `wsadmin` and `wsadmin` are installed in `/usr/local/bin/`, and there are also systemd service configurations located in `/etc/systemd/system/` named `wstrike.service` and `wsadmin.service`.
-The scripts are plain Python.
+Executable plain Python scripts `wstrike` and `wsadmin` are installed in `/usr/local/bin/`, and there are also systemd service configurations located in `/etc/systemd/system/` named `wstrike.service` and `wsadmin.service`.

 The home directory includes a directory called `mnt`, where `wsadmin` will automatically mount any devices that appear to be USB keys.
 If root of the USB key has a directory called `wsadmin`, the service automatically looks for `wsadmin/get` and `wsadmin/put`.
 See USB communication below for more information.

-Alternately, an image of a RPi SD with the entire system already successfully configured is available in the `./image/` directory.

 ## Installing from makefile